The Temporary Detention Order (TDO) Process: What Staff Need to Know

 MODERATOR:

-E. Ayn Welleford, MSG, PhD, AGHEF, received her BA in Management/Psychology from Averett College, MS in Gerontology and PhD in Developmental Psychology from Virginia Commonwealth University.
+E. Ayn Welleford, MS, PhD, AGHEF, received her BA in Management/Psychology from Averett College, MS in Gerontology and PhD in Developmental Psychology from Virginia Commonwealth University.
 She has taught extensively in the areas of Lifespan Development, and Adult Development and Aging, Geropsychology, and Aging & Human Values.

 As an educator, researcher, and previously as a practitioner she has worked with a broad spectrum of individuals across the caregiving and long term care continuum.
 As Associate Professor and Chair of VCU’s Department of Gerontology, she currently works to “Improve Elder Care through Education” through her Teaching, scholarship, and Community Engagement.
 Outside of the classroom, Dr. Welleford provides community education and serves on several boards and committees.
 She is the Immediate Past Chair of the Governor’s Commonwealth of Virginia Alzheimer’s and Related Disorders Commission.
 Dr. Welleford is the proud recipient of the 2008 AGHE Distinguished Teacher Award.